DTIGitOne/at-website/README.md

 https://amilataljanovic.vercel.app/

 ## ABOUT
-This is just a standard portoflio website i have built using Next.JS.
+This is just a standard portfolio website i have built using Next.JS.
 No advanced logic or design, just a simple css website with Framer Motion for the animaions.

 ## TECHNOLOGIES & TOOLS & LIBRARIES